-While scholarships and grants are gifts, study abroad loans must be repaid with interest.
+While scholarships and grants are gifts, study abroad loans must be repaid with interest which often makes them a last resort when looking to fund your study abroad experience.
 Nevertheless, you may want to consider taking out a loan if necessary.
 Remember, just like your education at your home school is an investment, your study abroad experience is an investment in your future with many benefits.

 Loans can be federal or private.
 Some federal loans, but not all, are need-based.
 Federal loans are either subsidized or unsubsidized.
 If you are interested in using federal loans to finance your semester or summer abroad, visit your school’s financial aid department as soon as possible.